espisangijo/jackyangara.github.io/_sources/About Me.md.txt

 During that period, it was job hunting season.
 I was offered internships from 2 companies (1 in Japan, 1 in Singapore), and 1 full-time job (in Hong Kong).
 All of them are for Data Science.
 However, 2019 was rough for Hong Kong, my parents want me to go somewhere else.

-I wanted Japan.
-I love Japan. 日本が大好きです。 寿司、刺身、丼。But Singapore is close to home.
-I can go back to Indonesia on weekends.
-People in Singapore can speak English (one of the best deciding factor).
+I wanted to go to Japan.
+I love Japan. 日本が大好きです。 寿司、刺身、丼、大好き。But Singapore is closer to home.
+I can go back to Indonesia on weekends and holidays.
+People in Singapore can speak English (best deciding factor).
 I had to go to Singapore.

-I worked as a Data Science Intern in Shopee, an giant e-commerce company in South East Asia, and it was awesome.
+I initailly worked as a Data Science Intern in Shopee, a giant e-commerce company in South East Asia, and it was awesome.
 I like it there.
-I then convert to a full-time employee, working as a Data Scientist in Language Service team (the best team in the world).
+I then decided to convert to a full-time employee, working as a Data Scientist in Language Service team (the best team in the world).